Japan national baseball team: 2009

 Japan also won the 2009 World Baseball Classic, hosting the Pool A games in the Tokyo Dome.
 Japan started the tournament opener with a 4–0 win over China.
-Japan then secured advancement into the second round with a 14–2 win in seven innings over rival South Korea.
+Japan then secured advancement into the second round with a 14–2 win in seven innings over arch-rival South Korea.
 The game was shortened due to the WBC's mercy rule.
 Japan then played South Korea again to determine seeding for the second round.
 In the rematch, the Koreans shut out Japan 1–0, making Japan advance as the Pool A runner-up.
 In Pool 1 of the WBC quarter-finals, Japan defeated Cuba 6–0, but lost to Korea again 4–1.
 In the elimination match that followed, Japan secured a spot in the semi-finals with a 5–0 win over Cuba.
 Japan defeated South Korea in the Finals 5–3 partly because of an Ichiro Suzuki base hit in the 10th inning.

 2009 WBC roster

 2013: The end of the championship streak

 Japan, the two-time world defending champions, entered the 2013 World Baseball Classic, hosting Pool A games in the Fukuoka Dome, facing off against Cuba, China, and newcomers Brazil.
 Despite their first loss against the Cuban team, they secured their position for the second round in 2013 World Baseball Classic Pool 1 to face off the Netherlands and Chinese Taipei.
-The Japanese team narrowly won against Chinese Taipei 4-3, before proceeding to face off against the Dutch team, winning against them twice before proceeding to the semi-final round, along with the Netherlands, as they faced off against Puerto Rico.
-Despite Japan's efforts, they eventually lost 3-1 against the Puerto Rican team right after Alex Ríos scored two additional runs from a home run.
+The Japanese team narrowly won against Chinese Taipei 4–3, before proceeding to face off against the Dutch team, winning against them twice before proceeding to the semi-final round, along with the Netherlands, as they faced off against Puerto Rico.
+Despite Japan's efforts, they eventually lost 3–1 against the Puerto Rican team right after Alex Ríos scored two additional runs from a home run.
 Japan finished third in the 2013 WBC, as their two-time championship streak ended.
 The Japanese team bowed out to both the crowd and the Puerto Rican team as a gesture of respect.

 2013 WBC roster

 2017

 In the 2017 World Baseball Classic, Japan hosted Pool B games in the Tokyo Dome.
-They finished first round play with a 3-0 record and advanced to the second round.
+They finished first round play with a 3–0 record and advanced to the second round.
 After batting .364, outfielder Yoshitomo Tsutsugoh was named the Pool B MVP.
-In the second round, Japan hosted Pool E games in the Tokyo Dome and again finished pool play with a 3-0 record, advancing to the championship round.
-However, Japan lost to the United States 2-1 in the semifinal.
+In the second round, Japan hosted Pool E games in the Tokyo Dome and again finished pool play with a 3–0 record, advancing to the championship round.
+However, Japan lost to the United States 2–1 in the semifinal.
 They finished the tournament in third place.
 Pitcher Kodai Senga was named to the All-World Baseball Classic Team.